 On the other hand, if you’re able to swing an early payment, you’ll earn a 1.5% discount on any part of your balance that you pay off within 10 days of your statement closing date.
 Whether you’re earning this 1.5% discount, or you’re avoiding late fees with the 60-day grace period, make sure that the total value will make up for the Plum’s $250 annual fee, which will set in after your first year as a cardholder.

-Another top business charge card for you to consider is the Business Gold Rewards Charge Card.
-Like the Plum card, the BGR card will allow your business to unlock unlimited spending power.
+Another top business charge card for you to consider is the Business Gold Charge Card.
+Like the Plum card, the Business Gold card will allow your business to unlock unlimited spending power.
 Unlike the Plum card, though, the rewards that you access through the BGR won’t rely on your ability to swing early payments, since the Busines Gold comes with the flexibility to pay eligible purchases over time.

-These rates will only apply for the first $100,000 your business spends annually within these categories, but these rewards will still certainly add up.
-So much so, that the $175 annual fee that will set in for your second year with the Business Gold Rewards card will seem like small change when you stack it up next to the rewards you’ll earn.
+These rewards will certainly add up.
+So much so, that the $295 annual fee that you’ll have to pay to be a Business Gold cardholder will seem like small change when you stack it up next to the rewards you’ll earn.